 La Plata

-It is curious that a place like this, small, neighborhood, humble and simple offer is crowded with the same tourism that makes it increasingly difficult to find places like this in Barcelona.
-It is also surprising that, being where it is, still its boquerones and homemade vermouth retains the same quality as always.
+It’s curious that a place like this—small, neighborhood-style, humble, and with a simple menu—is packed with the very same tourists who are making it increasingly difficult to find places like this in Barcelona.
+It’s also surprising that, given its location, its anchovies and homemade vermouth still maintain the same quality as always.
 Long live La Plata.

 📍 C/ de la Mercè, 28